What is SEO? The 6 Pillars of SEO

 It will also help to think about Google themselves and what they are trying to achieve.
 Google wants to provide its customers with the website that not only provides the customer exactly what they are looking for, but gives that customer the best experience as well, to ensure that that user will keep coming back to search on Google.
 To do that, Google has become the best “website evaluator” on the planet, to make sure they are providing users exactly what they need.
 Search Engine Optimisation is essentially the process of knowing what Google values in a website and how to provide it, so that Google then moves you up their search rankings.
 For a full list of Google's latest webmaster guidlines, click here.

-Just as you would evaluate the foundations of an office building or storefront that you were looking to purchase, so does Google when evaluating your website.
+Just as you would evaluate the foundation of an office building or storefront that you were looking to purchase, so does Google when evaluating your website.
 If your website is poorly structured from the ground up, in simple terms, it makes it more difficult for Google to pick up what you’re putting down, and guess what, that can be reflected in your search ranking.
-The main website foundations crucial to Google are your metadata, sitemaps, anchor text, contextual links and alt text optimisation.
+The main website foundations crucial to Google are your metadata, sitemaps, anchor text, contextual links, headings, menu names and alt text optimisation.
 Make sure these boxes are ticked when your website is being built to avoid SEO struggles further down the line.
-Sticking with our real world example, changing and updating the foundations of a building that is already built though can be nigh on impossible and there will only be so much even the best SEO Perth experts can do with a poorly built website. (read more)
+Sticking with our real world example, changing and updating the foundations of a building that is already built though can be nigh on impossible and there will only be so much even the best SEO experts can do with a poorly built website. (read more)

 2. User Experience – I am never going back to that restaurant, the service was terrible!